Jarvis

 Share on FacebookShare on Twitter

-If you ask the top ten investors of the world to give you the list of things you should not do, what do you think the list will have?
-We are not sure of all the five points, but one thing will be common in all the lists – Never time the market.
+If you ask the top ten investors in the world to give you a list of things you should not do, what do you think the list will have?
+We are unsure of all five points, but one thing will be common in the lists – Never time the market.
 Sadly, even though the fact is well-known, most new investors continue to do it.

 What have you lost?
 You knew the stock potential, but you tried to time the market and lost an excellent investor opportunity.

 Emotions are very costly – We have mentioned this multiple times that emotion is the biggest enemy of investors.
 When you try to time the market, emotions play an even bigger role.
 Hence, it can harm you even more.
-Let us assume you decide to sell your stock when it increases by 10% more from the current position.
+Assume you decide to sell your stock when it increases by 10% more from the current position.
 It rises by 6% and then falls by 20%.
-You feel frustrated, and you may sell your stock at the wrong time.
+You feel frustrated and may sell your stock at the wrong time.

 Hence, we have talked about asset allocation and portfolio management on multiple occasions.
 When you follow these strategies, you automatically know when to sell an asset.
 You don’t have to wait for the right time to buy or sell.

 Get this straight – There are many tools investors and traders are using to predict the market.
-Most of them are very useful in most cases, but there are certain things that no one can predict or explain in the market.
+Most of them are very useful, but there are certain things that no one can predict or explain in the market.
 For example – a loss-making company’s share price increases or a profit-making company’s stock price decreases.
 You may invest in a company, and some bad news pops up tomorrow morning, and all the predictions made would be of no use.

 The myth around timing the market – Some people claim to have made money by timing the market.
 In most cases, those people have made money in the bull markets.
 They don’t realize when there is a tide in the sea, all the ships rise.
 In such cases, all your bets are going to be right as the market is bullish.

 Many investors argue that most fund houses and even some big investors time the market and make money.
 We are not denying the fact and agree with you.
-The reason they are successful is that they can find a greater fool – the retail investor.
+They are successful is that they can find a greater fool – the retail investor.
 It does not work for you because there is no greater fool left!

 What is the way out?